16th Annual National Health Research Virtual Conference

 Once an abstract is accepted for presentation, it is expected that the presenting author will be in attendance to present it.

-Prizes will be awarded for the best oral, poster and student presentation.
-An additional prize will be awarded to the research most likely to impact policy.
+Prizes will be awarded for the Best Oral and Poster presentation and the Best Student presentation for Oral and Poster.
+An additional prize will be awarded to the research most likely to influence policy, Most Impactful Oral and Poster presentation.

 2. Abstract Submission